 The hotel functioned as a working facility for the U.S. Coast Guard during World War II and in 1944 the hotel was awarded an “honorable discharge” from its duties.
 During the years, the hotel was owned and operated by several individuals and companies.

 In 1993, it was purchased by its current owners who launched a $20 million restoration to reflect its 1911 origin.
 In 2005, the owners made a second renovation to the hotel removing the lobby’s heavy drapes, restoring the windows to the original appearance and adding the Oleander Garden.
-In 2008, the owners added the 9,763 sq. ft.
-The Spa at the Hotel Galvez that offers eight treatment rooms, an accompanying salon and fitness center on the hotel’s lower level.
+In 2008, the owners added a nearly 10,000 sq. ft. spa.
+The Spa at the Hotel Galvez offers nine treatment rooms, an accompanying salon and fitness center on the hotel’s lower level.